 Busy commuters need to be confident that the e-bikes will be ready for pick-up at the exact time they booked, and that the bikes actually work.
 Cambridge Electric Transport have worked hard to provide a professional, reliable and friendly service, and its thanks to them that the trial has been so successful."

-Employees from over 20 different companies try the e-bikes in the pilot
+Employees from 17 different companies try the e-bikes in the pilot

-Employees from over 20 different companies have enjoyed the bikes during the month of July, picking them up from Longstanton Park & Ride and returning them to the same location.
+Employees from 17 different companies have enjoyed the bikes during the month of July, picking them up from Longstanton Park & Ride and returning them to the same location.

 How the e-bike riders have described the bikes